davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/data.md

 learn about the identifier.
 That is all fine until the class is not actually on the application classpath in the first place.
-This is one of the reasons why SBDG’s JSON support serializes JSON to {pivotal-gemfire-name}'s PDX format.
+This is one of the reasons why SBDG’s JSON support serializes JSON to VMware GemFire's PDX format.
 There might not be a class definition, which would lead to a `NoClassDefFoundError` or `ClassNotFoundException`.